DOAGenesys/Push-agent-copilot-summary-data-to-Salesforce/README.md

 Before beginning the setup, ensure you have:

-* Salesforce org with appropriate administrative permissions
-* Genesys Cloud organization with Copilot enabled
+* Genesys Cloud organization with Copilot and CX cloud add-on enabled
-* Genesys Cloud Voice CX Cloud package installed in Salesforce
+* CX Cloud enabled Salesforce org
-* Access to Genesys Cloud Architect and Data Actions
+* Necessary GC permissions to create data actions and architect workflows
-* Necessary permissions to create custom fields and configure integrations
+* Necessary SF permissions to create custom fields and configure integrations

 ## Setup Instructions